tobiasheine/Movies/KATA.md

 ## Exercise

-Your Android team was working hard to create an application which displays the latest movies from [themoviedb](https://www.themoviedb.org/documentation/api).
+Your Android team was working hard to build an application which provides information about the latest movies from [themoviedb](https://www.themoviedb.org/documentation/api).

 To improve the internal feature documentation they want to migrate their existing Espresso test suite to Cucumber scenarios.
 The team has done an awesome job so far by decoupling most of the test code from the tests by introducing the testing robots **PopularMoviesRobot** and **PosterDetailsRobot**.

 ### Display the movie release date besides the description

-Create a scenario that verifies that the **releaseDate** of a given movie is displayed in the **MovieDetailsActivity**.
+We first gonna create a failing Cucumber Scenario then implement the feature and make the test pass.
+Create a scenario that verifies that the **release date** of a given movie is displayed in the **MovieDetailsActivity**.

 Add a scenario and step definitions to **movie_details.feature**.
 The java implementations of the steps should go to **MovieDetailsSteps**.

 The first step should use **PosterDetailsRobot#launchDetailsScreen** to start the **MovieDetailsActivity** with a given **movieId**:
 ```When I show the detail screen for movie with id 1```